 Sometimes I play the role of ‘Mommy’ a bit too well it seems.
 Unfortunately many people find themselves in the same situation.
 Many of my relationships have fallen into the unhealthy behaviors of a parent/child dynamic (not the sexy kind).
 Which is exactly as it sounds, one adult in the relationship assumes the parent role while the other assumes the child role.
 This usually is done without malicious intent or awareness from either party until it’s too late.

 Many of my previous partners never got up on time, had horrible taste in clothes, forgot appointments or to take their medicine, frequently lost their car keys, or never picked up after themselves — all which annoyed the heck out of me and still do!
 So, naturally I wrongfully stepped into the parent role.
-If you parent your partner, you are actually showing him or her a lack of acceptance and a lack of respect.

 The “parent” partner typically nags, prods, attempts to control, dictate, scold, and handle most of the overall decision making.
 Depending on the roles involved, in my experience this can make the submissive men I am with feel emasculated and in turn lead to hurt feelings.
 Not the effect I am going for as a “Mistress”.
 Putting yourself in a parental role and putting your partner in a child role is demeaning and actually counterproductive.
 Your partner will eventually resent you for taking on this controlling (non-BDSM) role, and it will almost certainly severely damage your relationship.
 Some of these behaviors are more obvious or egregious than others, but they all show a lack of respect for your partner as an adult and your equality in the relationship (even power exchange ones).